VictoriaThorkels/mod6-guide8-Next.JS/README.md

 next.js-written assignment.

 After talking to Smári about this project, he told me that since we had already used all the basic functionalities that come up in next.js.
-That I could write about the functionality and the framework itself to show a basic understanding.
+That I could write about the functionality and frameworks to show a basic understanding.

 Understand the different ways of rendering HTML and the pros and cons of each of them: